⚠️ Field Name Migration Notice (Jan 2026)

 Terminology

-This document follows conventions defined in Conventions, including:
+This document follows conventions defined in Conventions.

 Intended Audience

-- Agent Developers: Creating and registering new agents
+- Agent developers registering new agents

 Table of Contents